schoenmedia/vagrant_lamp/README.md

     config.nfs.map_uid = Process.uid
     config.nfs.map_gid = Process.gid

 E.g. 505 is the uid of my osx user.
-Later this user will be added to the box with this uid.
-See **apache_chown** in puppet/config/<hostname>.yaml
+Later this uid will be added to the user 'www-data' used by apache

     synced_folder: